KennardWang/Leave-Messages-Online/README.md

 <br>

 It is a practice project for the author after self-learning Django and SQLite.
-The purpose is to develop a module for leaving messages online with Django for the frontend and SQLite3 for the database.
+The purpose is to develop a module for leaving messages online with Django for the frontend and SQLite for the database.